ArpithP-sys/Customer-Shopping-Behaviour/README.md

 - Customer preferences for different payment methods
 - Locations with stronger sales performance
 - Opportunities for targeted customer campaigns
+- Machine learning can be used to identify customers with a higher likelihood of subscription.
+- Promotional engagement and discount usage were among the strongest predictive features in the Random Forest model.
+- Customer purchase history and demographic characteristics provided additional predictive information.
+- Predictive modelling can support targeted subscription campaigns and customer engagement strategies.

 ## 💡 Business Recommendations